Diamond-Dewan/django-paypal-integration-short-plan/README.md

 ## Project design

-1. Properties:
+1. **Properties:**
-    a.
-PayPal token to make an order.
+    1. PayPal token to make an order.
-    b.
-Database to save payment information.
+    2. Database to save payment information.
-2. Methods:
+2. **Methods:**
-    a.
-Get PayPal client_id and secret_id then request for a token.
+    1. Get PayPal client_id and secret_id then request for a token.
-    b.
-Get customer order items price and make an order using token.
+    2. Get customer order items price and make an order using token.
-    c.
-Save the order information in the database.
+    3. Save the order information in the database.
-    d.
-Give the checkout link to the customer.
+    4. Give the checkout link to the customer.
-    e.
-Get checkout confirmation status and proceed to the delivery process.
+    5. Get checkout confirmation status and proceed to the delivery process.
-    f.
-Refund for a certain case.
+    6. Refund for a certain case.
 3. **Pre-Alpha** - Project demo: https://github.com/Diamond-Dewan/django-paypal

 ## Implementation

 In this stage, I will develop methods and test individually one by one, based on design properties and methods.
-1. Versions
+1. **Versions**
-    a.
-Alpha - Write the primary logic of methods.
+    1. _Alpha_ - Write the primary logic of methods.
-    b.
-Beta - Recheck and write each method in terms of security and useability.
+    2. _Beta_ - Recheck and write each method in terms of security and useability.
-    c.
-Preview - Release a preview state for practical usage and collect feedbacks.
+    3. _Preview_ - Release a preview state for practical usage and collect feedbacks.

 ## Testing (or Validation)